rsdmse/rsdmse.github.io/_posts/2022-12-24-french-style-notation.md

 The precise notation is also used in Contrapunctus VI from the Art of Fugue, BWV 1080:
 ![](/assets/img/ContrapunctusVI.png)

 If one is still not convinced that the two notations are equivalent, Bach's manuscript of the French Overture, BWV 831 should settle all disputes.
 Here both notations are used.
-In the second instance, the second 32nd note is aligned with the 16th note in the left hand:
+In the first marked instance, we see the precise notation; in the second instance, the second 32nd note is aligned with the 16th note in the left hand:
 ![](/assets/img/FrenchOverture.png)

 To me, this is very strong evidence that the dotted notation is to be treated exactly as the precise notation and that the former is only a matter of convenience in writing, which should not have been a source of confusion at the time, but nowadays certain scholars may have confused themselves.